 Many homes already have curtain rods installed.
 However, if your windows don’t have any, it’s not too difficult to add them.

 First, measure your window’s width.
 Then add some extra inches.
 A curtain rod that’s wider than the window looks more aesthetically pleasing and gives enough space for voluminous, full curtains that can easily overlap in the center to block light as well as trap heat and cool air.
 Rods that extend between 2 and 3 inches are traditional, but it’s not uncommon to see curtain rods extending as much as 15 inches beyond the window to add extra width.
-A long curtain rod like this will also let you see more of the view from your room when the curtains are pushed open.
+A long curtain rod will also let you see more of the view from your room when the curtains are pushed open.

 Next, trim the curtain rod to your ideal length using a circular saw.